Medical Education and Simulation Fellowship

 - Applicants must have graduated from a 4-year ACGME accredited Emergency Medicine Residency training program or a 3-year program with at least on year of post-residency clinical experience or fellowship.

-- California License.
+- California medical license.

 - Letters of recommendation from 3 references, including current or prior Program Director.